zerolive/pizza_manager/README.md

 An Web application for manage pizza's ingredients and its prize

+## Project planification

+You can find the planification of this project in the follow [trello.](https://trello.com/b/XP0VRpMB/pizza-manager)

 # Repository

 You can find the application's code in github on this [repository.](https://github.com/zerolive/pizza_manager)